- Two-thirds of adults with back pain insomnia have sleep deficits of 42 minutes.

 Back pain sufferers sleep less than the average American with deficits as high as 42 minutes each night.
-According to studies cited by The Laser Spine Institute, nearly two-thirds of all adults living with back pain report discomfort from pain as a reason for their insomnia.
+According to The National Sleep Foundation, nearly two-thirds of all adults living with back pain report discomfort from pain as a reason for their insomnia.

 “Pain worsens sleep patterns and sleep disturbances worsen pain—it’s a vicious cycle,” said Dr. Robert Bolash of the department of pain management at the Cleveland Clinic.
 “These problems can range from difficulty falling asleep to difficulty staying asleep; in turn causing heightened pain and worsening sleep.”

 Sleeping allows the body time to rest and replenish.
 Insomnia disrupts sleep and can exaggerate back pain.
 This leads to poor physical and mental health, and missed work.
 An abstract by researchers T. Roth, et al. cited that “chronic insomnia is associated with absenteeism, frequent accidents, memory impairment, and greater health care utilization.
 The most consistent impact of insomnia is a high risk of depression.”

 Treating insomnia caused by back pain requires the work of a medical team.
 Michelle Drerup, PsyD, of Cleveland Clinic’s Sleep Disorders Center treats hundreds of patients.
 They come to her with insomnia and other conditions.
 “Treating insomnia can help a patient’s chronic pain subside,” she said.

 Several prescription medications improve sleep and treat chronic back pain.
 Some have side effects and the risk for addiction.
 Take these as part of a pain management plan.

 Sedative-hypnotics induce sleep which helps with insomnia.
 These medications include:

 The Top 9 Prescribed Sleeping Pills